paraspell/docs/docs/api/xcmRouter.md

 **Endpoint**: `POST /router-hash`

    - **Parameters**:
-     - `from`: (required): Represents the Parachain from which the assets will be transferred.
+     - `from`: (optional): Represents the Parachain from which the assets will be transferred.
-     - `to`: (required): Represents the Parachain to which the assets will be transferred.
+     - `to`: (optional): Represents the Parachain to which the assets will be transferred.
      - `currencyFrom`: (required): Represents the asset being sent.
      - `currencyTo`: (required): Represents the asset being received.
      - `amount`: (required): Specifies the amount of assets to transfer.